apache/metron/metron-platform/metron-enrichment/README.md

 * `comment` : A comment describing the rule
 * `rule` : The rule, represented as a Stellar statement
 * `score` : Associated threat triage score for the rule
+* `reason` : Reason the rule tripped.
+Can be represented as a Stellar statement

 An example of a rule is as follows:
 ```